1. Manage Billing

 The examples below estimate service costs based on a normalized monthly time frame.
 It assumes there are 730 hours in a month ((365 days * 24 hours) / 12 months in a year).
 The actual hours in a given billing period will vary slightly.

-Pricing example for a Pulsar cluster
+Pricing example for a Dedicated cluster

 Note